camillax/prisonnerdilemma/README.txt

 created at the end of Sounds.hpp so there is no need to create new ones in your own codes that may lead to conflicts when compiled with other codes.

-This branch is just for archiving the alpha code submitted on 11/26/18
+To compile the code just run "nmake" from the developer command prompt for VS.